Edward Gardner - Principal Conductor Designate

 'I can't wait to start!'

 Edward Gardner was announced as the London Philharmonic Orchestra's Principal Conductor Designate in July 2019.
 He will become the Orchestra's Principal Conductor from September 2021, succeeding Vladimir Jurowski.
-His initial five-year contract will see him working with the Orchestra for at least 10 weeks per season, including our London season at Royal Festival Hall, on international tours, and on our many Education & Community programmes.
+His initial five-year contract will see him working with the Orchestra for at least 10 weeks per season, including our London season at the Royal Festival Hall, on international tours, and on our many Education & Community programmes.

-'Gardner was a well-matched accompanist here, creating with the LPO a magic carpet of sound that transported the listener into more exotic territory.’Bachtrack, April 2019 (Debussy, Saint-Saëns and Ravel at Royal Festival Hall)
+'Gardner was a well-matched accompanist here, creating with the LPO a magic carpet of sound that transported the listener into more exotic territory.’Bachtrack, April 2019 (Debussy, Saint-Saëns and Ravel at the Royal Festival Hall)

 Music Director of English National Opera for ten years (2006–15), Edward also has an ongoing relationship with New York’s Metropolitan Opera, where he has conducted productions of La damnation de Faust, Carmen, Don Giovanni, Der Rosenkavalier and Werther.
 Elsewhere, he has conducted at La Scala, Chicago Lyric Opera, Glyndebourne Festival Opera and Opéra National de Paris.